Generalization of LRU Cache Replacement Policy with Applications to Video Streaming: Generalization of the Characteristic Time Approximation

 and

 where $X_n(t)$ represents the number of file chunks, other than file $n$, that will be added to the head of the cache by time $t$.
-It follows that $T_C(n)$ represents the amount of time it will take for at least $C$ chunks to be added to the cache at which point all pieces of file $n$ will have fallen out of the cache if $n$ has not been requested.
+Assuming that object $n$ is inserted into the cache at time 0, it follows that $T_C(n)$ represents the amount of time it will take for at least $C$ chunks to be added to the cache at which point all pieces of file $n$ will have fallen out of the cache if $n$ has not been requested.

 Ultimately, $T_C(n)$ is estimated by setting $C$ equal to the expected value of $X_n$,

 however, some assumptions need to made.
 The first is that the cache is sufficiently large as to assume that $T_C(n)$ is deterministic.
 The second is to assume that $T_C(n) = t_C$ is the same for all $n$ where $t_C$ solves